 What happens when you buy a new asset?
-Do you calculate depreciation based upon the number of days you owned the property in the month or the year you bought it?
-No, the IRS your asset in service, regardless of what day of the month you bought it.
-For example, if you had acquired the property on the 27th of February, you would have been allowed a halfmonth's depreciation for that month.
+Do you calculate depreciation based on the number of days you owned the property in the month, or the year you bought it?
+No, according to the IRS the Averaging Conventions are simplified methods you are required to use.
+For most real estate you must use the mid-month (MM) averaging convention.
+In other words, you get a half-month's depreciation for the month you placed your asset in service, regardless of what day of the month you bought it.
+For example, if you had acquired the property on the 27th of February, you would have been allowed a half-month's depreciation for that month.
 But if you had acquired it on the 1st of February, you would still have been allowed only a half-month's depreciation.